Top 25 Most Common Scrap Metals

 Cast Iron

-Cast Iron can come from a lot of different places and you have to make sure that you check with your scrap yard before you mix anything with it.
-Commonly found in piping as well as old cookware, fireplaces, and sinks, this material will typically appear very rusty as it can oxidize quite fast.
+Cast Iron can come from many different places, and you must check with your scrap yard before you mix anything with it.
+Commonly found in piping and old cookware, fireplaces, and sinks, this material will typically appear very rusty as it can oxidize quite fast.

 Learn More